• Home

 This podcast is supported by JBS International, Inc, through a grant award from the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) with 0% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRSA.gov.
 Hosts: Isha Taylor-Kamara and Tim Rabolt; Producer: Samantha Garonzik; Editor: Alex Serban

-The Georgia Health Policy Center spoke to Annie Jones, the network director, and Dr. Liza Nicholson, deputy director of public health programs at the West Central Alabama Area Health Education Center (WCAAHEC) about their success in developing a foundational health collaborative for improving population health across a six-county region.
+The Georgia Health Policy Center spoke to Annie Jones, Network Director, and Dr. Liza Nicholson, Consulting Deputy Director of Public Health Programs at the West Central Alabama Area Health Education Center (WCAAHEC) about their success in developing a foundational health collaborative for improving population health across a six-county region.

 Listen/view here